Criminal Justice (MS)

 - Military personnel who want to enhance their skills and improve their employment marketability

 Our department provides a variety of graduate courses related to criminology and criminal justice.
-Here are some examples: foundations in criminal justice systems, foundations of criminological thought, statistics applications in criminal justice, and research methods in criminal justice.
-We also provide different elective courses such as race, crime, and justice, and females, crime, and justice.
-For more information, please visit our catalog.
+Our core courses focus on criminal justice systems, criminological thought, statistical applications in criminal justice, and research methods in criminal justice.
+Students choose elective courses that address topics such as juvenile justice, community policing, prisons, victimology, race & justice, females & justice, criminal justice administration, corporate/government crime, and other important topics.
+For more information, please contact Dr. Karen McElrath, Graduate Coordinator in the Department of Criminal Justice (firstname.lastname@example.org).

 MSCJ Application Deadlines